savonet/book/language.md

 will output `5` as expected.
-Instead of using concatenation, it is often rather convenient to use _string interpolation_: in a string, `#{e}` is replaced by the string representation of the result of the evaluation of the expression `e`:
+Instead of using concatenation, it is often rather convenient to use _string interpolation_: in a string, `#{e}` is replaced by the string representation of the result of the evaluation of the expression `e`:\SM{there is another kind of string interpolation but I don't think that anybody ever used that in practice}

 ```liquidsoap
 user = "admin"